Phoenix Truck Accident Attorney

 Large trucks are those with gross vehicle weight ratings of more than 10,000.
 The Arizona Department of Transportation has reported that over 2,500 accidents involving tractor-trailers happen around the state each year.
 Due to the weight and size of large trucks, a significant percentage of victims in smaller vehicles are injured when they get into a truck crash, and often there are multiple victims.
 Sometimes these injuries are fatal.
 If you were injured in a truck accident, you should promptly seek legal counsel.
 Attorney Freddy Saavedra is a trustworthy Phoenix truck accident lawyer who can help hold the parties responsible for your injuries accountable.

 Truck Accident Cases

 Truck accident litigation is more complex than car accident litigation.
 Truck drivers and trucking companies need to follow federal and state safety regulations in addition to following ordinary road rules and local ordinances.
 Interstate truck drivers must abide by the Federal Motor Carrier Safety Administration (FMCSA) regulations.
 These regulations include rules for how long a driver can be behind the wheel prior to a rest break, for example.

-Truck accidents are often results of a truck driver or trucking company’s negligence.
+Truck accidents are often result of a truck driver or trucking company’s negligence.
 In order to hold a driver accountable for negligence, you will need to show that the defendant owed you a duty of care, a breach of the duty of care, causation, and damages.
 A truck driver’s breach of the duty of care can involve improper loading, lack of maintenance, speeding, aggressive driving, distracted driving, failing to drive with appropriate care for bad weather, failing to follow traffic signals, and failing to follow traffic laws or regulations.

 Pursuing all Liable Parties